clort81/blopotron/README.md

 # Blopotron: Terminal Arcade Game
 ![blopotron](blopotron2026b.gif)

 A pure terminal, single-file C Robotron-style shooter.
+Human-designed in 2015, boosted to playable with help from Qwen and GLM.
 [WIP]

 Survive waves of enemies in your terminal.
 No tutorials, no cutscenes, no inventory, and no external graphics libraries.
 Just you, the dual-joystick scheme, and an ever-growing swarm trying to kill you.